On the Reduction of Variance and Overestimation of Deep Q-Learning: Background

-The Q-learning overestimation phenomena was first investigated by Thrun and Schwartz (1993)\cite{b9}.
-It presents a positive bias that can cause asymptotically sub-optimal policies that can distort the overall cumulative rewards.
-Most of the analytical and empirical results conclude that the overestimation arises from the max operator in Q-learning value function, the noise of approximation methods that it's used and in some cases the environment affects the expected overestimation and yields a bigger uneven bias in states where the Q-values are similar for the different actions, or in states which are the start of along trajectory.
+This phenomenon introduces a positive bias that may lead to asymptotically sub-optimal policies, distorting the cumulative rewards.
+The majority of analytical and empirical studies suggest that overestimation typically stems from the max operator used in the Q-learning value function.
+Additionally, the noise from approximation methods and, in some cases, environmental factors can exacerbate the expected overestimation.
+This often results in a more pronounced bias in states where Q-values for different actions are similar, or in states that mark the beginning of a long trajectory.